Agricultural IPM Grant Opportunities

 - Farmer Grants

 Northeast SARE.
 For commercial producers who have an innovative idea they want to test using a field trial, on-farm demonstration, marketing initiative, or other technique.
-Funding: $15,000/project.
+Funding: up to $15,000/project.
 Deadline: Dec.
-5, 2017.
+3, 2019.

 - March 7, 2018